alessandro-betti/see/videomotion/README.md

 	python visuserver.py exp/skater

-Also a tensor-board visualization can be launched using
+Also a tensor-board visualization can be launched with

 	tensorboard --logdir=exp/skater/tensor_board